plantismash/documentation/docs/website_submission.md

 ![alt text][Fig1]

+## PlantiSMASH database of precalculated results

+Before submitting your plantiSMASH job, check if the results for your genome are already available in the precalculated results on the [plantiSMASH database](./understanding_output/database.md
+).

 ## Registering your plantiSMASH job

 In case you would like to get an email alert upon completion of your job you can optionally